Looby72/Fritz-pMonitor/Readme.md

-# FritzBox Network traffic analyzer
+# Fritz-pMonitor: Fritz!Box Network Traffic Analyzer

-This is an automatric network package captureing tool for FritzBoxes.
-It captures Network packages and analyzes them with ntopng.
-This repo is based on the work of Davide Queranta.
-He created the idea and the initial fritzcap docker image.
-See his [Blogpost](https://davquar.it/post/self-hosting/ntopng-fritzbox-monitoring/) where he published it.
+Fritz-pMonitor is an automated tool designed for capturing and analyzing network packets on Fritz!Box routers.
+It captures network traffic on selected network interfaces and analyzes it using ntopng.
+This repository builds upon the foundational work of Davide Queranta, who conceptualized and created the initial fritzcap Docker image.
+For more information, see his [blog post](https://davquar.it/post/self-hosting/ntopng-fritzbox-monitoring/) where he introduced the project.

 ## Requirements